conan-io/conan-io.github.io/_posts/2022-04-21-New-conan-release-1-47.markdown

     }
 },
  "datePublished": "2022-04-21",
- "description": "Conan 1.47: New [conf] to inject arbitrary C++ flags to packages, preliminary support for CMakePresets.json, new templates for MSBuild and Bazel, improvements in Meson support.", }
+ "description": "Conan 1.47: New [conf] to inject arbitrary C++ flags to packages, preliminary support for CMakePresets.json, new templates for MSBuild and Bazel, improvements in Meson support."
+ }
 </script>